 Throughout the development of the Plan, members of the public were provided opportunities to comment at all meetings of the Policy Committee.
 All material (agendas, minutes of the meetings, draft documents, etc.) were made available on the MRMPO website.

 B. Community Outreach

 In addition to the continuous outreach effort, special outreach and public involvement opportunities were structured into the process.
-These included vision and goals workshops, open houses, and final public meetings.
+These included virtual open houses and final public meetings.

 1. Public Meetings